kavi-yara-san/ONyx-70m/README.md

 Onyx is a **small, experimental language model** built from scratch using PyTorch.
-It is designed for **research, learning, and architectural exploration**, with a focus on compact Transformers, custom attention, and Mixture of Experts (MoE).
+It is designed for **research, learning, and architectural exploration**, with a focus on compact Transformers, multihead attention, and Mixture of Experts (MoE).

 ---